-• Lack of refresher training.
+Lack of refresher training.
 The regulations state that maintenance personnel must receive proper and periodic instruction.
 However, in reality, a few maintenance engineers receive refresher training once they have gained their licenses.
-Without such training, non-standard work practices can develop or engineers can lose touch with changes in regulations or company procedures.
+Without such training, nonstandard work practices can develop or engineers can lose touch with changes in regulations or company procedures.
 One senior airline manager put it this way: (maintenance engineers are like torque wrenches: they need to be re-calibrated from time to time).

-• Lack of learning from incidents.
+Lack of learning from incidents.
 The conventional wisdom among safety experts is that for every accident there may be 30 or more previous minor incidents.

-Unfortunately, we do not always learn the right lessons from these warning Incidents sometimes because they are never reported.
-It is never easy to admit a mistake; however, it is even harder when an origination punishes people who make honest mistakes perhaps by docking pay or placing notes on personnel files.
+Unfortunately we do not always learn the right lessons from these warning Incidents sometimes because they are never reported.
+It is never easy to admit a mistake; however it is even harder when an origination punishes people who make honest mistakes perhaps by docking pay or placing notes on personnel files.
 A punitive culture within the company or the regulatory authority creates an atmosphere in which problems are quietly corrected and places barriers in the way of learning from our mistakes.

-• Fatigue.
+Fatigue.
 There is probably no way to avoid the need for maintenance to be done at night; however, this does not mean that fatigue levels cannot be managed.
 Unfortunately, almost all night-shift workers suffer from a lack of quality sleep.
 The possible ways to optimize the problems can summaries: (1) to introduce refresher training, particularly on company policies and procedures, (2) to introduce a clear responsibility policy to remove barriers that discourage people from reporting incidents, 3) to introduce a fatigue management program (it will almost certainly involve ensuring that workers get adequate sleep opportunities; if 12-hour shifts are being worked, a ban on extending shifts with overtime may be necessary), (4) to introduce human factors training for management and workers and (5) to minimize the simultaneous disturbance of multiple or parallel systems.

-• The gap between the maintenance and production program is the maintenance organization between airworthiness and maintenance, and the problems caused by a misunderstanding of the relationships within the approval system vary, many and exist at all levels within the organizations.
-The operator does not provide the information to the desert organization at the time or at the launch, a technician who said that the limits of the bananes are only limited and that the deviation can be seen in the building of experience.
+The gap exists between the maintenance program and the maintenance organization output its between airworthiness and maintenance, problems resulting from misunderstanding the relationships within the approval system vary, are numerous, and exist at all levels within organizations.
+The Operator not supplies correct information to the maintenance organization in time or at all, to the maintenance technician feeling that the data limits are a guide only and that a deviation can be justified based upon experience.
 Such mindsets can be argued to result from insufficient awareness of how the system is designed to operate.
 Maintenance activities that contribute to airworthiness must be performed by Approved Maintenance Organizations.
-It must, therefore, be clear and unambiguous what is required of those organizations something provided for by the contract.
-The possible way to improve the problem mentioned above should include many open options for industry, for example, the requirements for the aircraft maintenance license can be improved to include an aviation serviceability unit that explores the approval system, airworthiness concepts, and responsibilities.
+It must therefore be clear and unambiguous what is required of those organizations - something provided for by the contract.
+The possible way to optimize above mentioned problem should include many options appear open to industry, for example the aircraft maintenance license requirements could be enhanced to include an airworthiness module that explores the approval system, the concepts of airworthiness, the responsibilities and how these are achieved.
 Similarly, degree courses could include the very same to capture people entering the industry via the academic route.
-For maintenance existing members of industry, organizations and operators could include such a module in their induction training and certifying staff could be captured either through continuation training or at authorization issue and renewal.
-Thus, there appears to be ample scope for the manoeuvres to bridge the gap between the viability of aircraft and maintenance, and the staff/organizations concerned.
+For existing members of industry, maintenance organizations and operators could include such a module in their induction training and certifying staff could be captured either through continuation training or at authorization issue and renewal.
+Hence it would appear that there is plenty of room for maneuvers to be able to bridge this gap between airworthiness and maintenance, and the personnel/organizations involved.